 Thomas Jefferson, who at the time had the largest private collection of books in the nation, wrote a letter to newspaper publisher and friend Samuel H. Smith offering his personal collection to Congress as a replacement for what was lost.
 Jefferson said in his letter that he would accept any price set by Congress for his nine to ten thousand volume collection of books.

 Congress approved Jefferson’s offer and purchased his library for $23,950 (around $338,000 in today’s dollars).
-After Jefferson heard the news, he employed the help of a Georgetown book dealer named Joseph Milligan to transport his library, which totaled 6,487 volumes, to their new home.
+After Jefferson heard the news, he employed the help of a Georgetown book dealer named Joseph Milligan to transport 6,487 volumes, a majority of his library, to their new home.

 Jefferson’s collection had doubled the previous size of the Library of Congress, but it was not without controversy.
 His library had books that covered almost every subject, and many were in a multitude of different languages.
 There was a debate in Congress, however, over why the government needed such a comprehensive set of books on a number of subjects in many different languages.
 Jefferson anticipated this view and argued that there was no subject in his collection that Congress might not need to refer to and that having a varied resource was needed to govern a democracy.